Wecks/Prosperity_3/BACKTESTER.md

 ## Using the Helper Scripts

-We've included several helper scripts in the `backtester/` folder to make backtesting easier:
+We've included several (only one for now) helper scripts in the `backtester/` folder to make backtesting easier:

 ### backtest.sh